 Include the initials of the authors’ first names if more than one author has the same last name, even if there are different publication dates.

-Note: “N.d.” stands for “no date.”
+“N.d.” stands for “no date.”
 Use this when you’ve made a good faith effort to locate the year of publication.
+This often happens when citing electronic publications.

 Author Unknown, No Date, No Page Numbers (Quotation)